-Given the huge deployed base of DNS clients and servers and the complexity of some implementations [79] any modifications to DNS will take effect gradually and those who incur cost must also enjoy benefits.
-We discuss deployment in detail elsewhere Appendix H since the length of full discussion forces it outside the scope of the body of this report, but we summarize here.
+Given the huge deployed base of DNS clients and servers and the complexity of some implementations [91], any modifications to DNS will take effect gradually and those who incur cost must also enjoy benefits.
+We discuss deployment in detail elsewhere § G since the length of full discussion forces it outside the scope of the body of this report, but we summarize here.

 T-DNS deployment is technically feasible because our changes are backwards compatible with current DNS deployments.
-TLS negotiation is designed to disable itself when either the client or server is unware, or if a middlebox prevents communication.
-(Individuals may choose to operate without DNS privacy or not if TLS is denied.)
+TLS negotiation is designed to disable itself when either the client or server is unaware, or if a middlebox prevents communication.
+Approaches analogous to DNSSECtrigger [63] may be used to bootstrap through temporarily interfering middleboxes, and can report long-term interference, prompting middlebox replacement or perhaps circumvention using a different port.
+In the meantime, individuals may select between immediately correcting the problem or operating with DNS privacy.
 DNS already supports TCP, so clients and servers can upgrade independently and will get better performance with our implementation guidelines.
+T-DNS benefits from TCP extensions like fast-open that are only very recently standardized [18], so T-DNS performance depends their deployment (Fast Open is in Linux-3.7 since December 2012).
 Gradual deployment does no harm; as clients and servers upgrade, privacy becomes an option and performance for large responses improves.

-Motivation for deployment stems from T-DNS' privacy and DoS-mitigation.
+Motivation for deployment stems from T-DNS's privacy and DoS-mitigation.
 Some users today want greater privacy, making it a feature ISPs or public DNS-operators can promote.
 The DoS-mitigation effects of TCP allows DNS operators to reduce their amount of capacity overprovisioning to handle DoS.
-T-DNS' policy benefits from size require widespread adoption of TCP, but the penalty of slow adoption is primarily lower performance, so complete deployment is not necessary.
+T-DNS's policy benefits from size require widespread adoption of TCP, but the penalty of slow adoption is primarily lower performance, so complete deployment is not necessary.